Health and wellbeing resources

 - Press for Change are the UK's leading experts in transgender law.

-- Gender Identity Research and Education Society provide information for trans people, their families, and the professionals who care for them.
+- Gender Identity Research and Education Society provides information for trans people, their families, and the professionals who care for them.

 - The transgender helpline is operated by MindLine Trans+.
 It's a safe place to talk about your feelings confidentially.
 They don’t record calls, nor ask for any personal details.
 Their listeners will understand the multitude of feelings and concerns you may have.
 Their volunteers have lived Trans+ experience or are allies.
 The helpline is open two evenings a week – Mondays and Fridays, from 8 pm to midnight.
 Call them on 0300 330 5468.